JurgenOnAzure/microsoft-azure-iot-developer-configure-solutions-time-series-insights-tsi/README.md

 # iot-developer-tsi-m1

-You can use this .NET project generate and send sample telemetry for multiple devices to Azure IoT Hub, for example to use as a data source in Azure Stream Analytics (ASA) or Time Series Insights (TSI).
+You can use this .NET project to generate and send sample telemetry for multiple devices to Azure IoT Hub, for example to use as a data source in Azure Stream Analytics (ASA) or Time Series Insights (TSI).